sarafritz88/HowdItGo/README.md

 This project was built with React, Node.js, Express.js, and Firebase.

+— to run this.
+You need to $ npm start in the root directory and cd into react-ui and $ npm start there as well to start the react server as well as the Node server

 *Sign Up Page*

 Initially you are brought to a screen where you can either Sign up or Sign In.